kay-a11y/kay-a11y.github.io/_posts/2025/Linux/2025-09-01-ssh-outbound-fail.md

 image:
 ---

-I finally tasted just how fragile the system gets when every single proxy drops dead, and the firewall sometimes even entirely drop the 443.
+I finally tasted just how fragile the system gets when every single proxy drops dead, and the firewall sometimes even entirely drop 443.
 Somewhere out here, people are trapped in this suffocating local area network, drowning in fake comfort and plastic smiles.
 But we should have coded for open networks, born for raw freedom.
 That's the pulse we live by.
 And no, we sure as hell do not forget nor do we forgive.

 ## TL;DR